-You can update material master fields from the cost estimate.
-In addition to the Standard Price in the Costing 2 view, you can update three commercial inventory prices and three tax-based inventory prices in the Accounting 2 view.
+You can update material master fields with the cost estimate.
+In addition to the standard price you can update three commercial prices and three tax-based prices in the Accounting 2 view.
 You can also update Planned Price fields in the Costing 2 view.
 You can only update the Standard Price with the Inventory Valuation cost category.
-The combined costs associated with all cost components assigned to that category make up the standard price.

 Figure 5: Costing Type Price Update